shashank3959/me759-final-project/README.md

 bash download_dataset.sh

 ```
-Note: Paste all the CSV files in the data folder if in case if you find the files in the main folder instead of data folder.
+Note: Paste all the CSV files in the data folder if in case if you find the files in the main folder instead of data folder. <br>
 Choose [y] anywhere if asked to replace old files.

 ### Preprocess your own data (Option 2)